Pawel Artymowicz

 the beautiful disk of Beta Pictoris.

-I study the birth and evolution of binary stars and planetary systems, dynamics of astrophysical disks, physics of circumstellar dust, with occasional diversions to binary black holes and AGNs.
-I was leading a group studying theory of planetary pystems in Stockholm.
-I co-edited the journal Planetary and Space Science.
+I study the birth and evolution of binary stars and planetary systems, dynamics of astrophysical disks, physics of circumstellar dust, with occasional diversions to binary black holes, AGNs and aerodynamics of airplanes.
+I was leading a group studying theory of planetary systems in Stockholm.
+I have co-edited the journal Planetary and Space Science.
 An International Evaluation of Swedish Astronomy and Astrophysics (Oct.
 2000) summarized the areas of my research program and evaluated it.
 I was the most cited astronomer in Stockholm (1994-2004).

-I am a tenured full professor of Physics and Astroph. at the University of Toronto.
+Since 2005 I am a tenured full professor of Physics and Astrophysics at the University of Toronto.
 I split my time between the Dept of Astronomy and Astrophysics at the St. George (downtown) campus, and Department of Physical and Env.
-Sciences of UTSC (U of T at Scarborough).
+Sciences of UTSC (U of T at Scarborough), where in 2016 I have designed and built supercomputers based on CPU, GPU and IXP (Intel Xeon Phi) processors.

 Click on the picture for: